progit/progit/en/03-git-branching/01-chapter3.markdown

 This shows your other branch.
 Because it contains work that isn’t merged in yet, trying to delete it with `git branch -d` will fail:

 	$ git branch -d testing
-	error: The branch 'testing' is not an ancestor of your current HEAD.
+	error: The branch 'testing' is not fully merged.
 	If you are sure you want to delete it, run 'git branch -D testing'.

 If you really do want to delete the branch and lose that work, you can force it with `-D`, as the helpful message points out.